How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 Right photo – only the bed headboard end of the bed is against the wall.
 The bed is not pushed into the corner to block the visibility of the walls

-Kitchen shelves mounted under the counter.
+Kitchen shelves are mounted under the counter.
 Underneath the counter is accessible and very visible

-If you do your best to do these two things you will eliminate scorpions from your home as best you can hope for and your chances of being stung.
-In comparing my notes with other blog posts there were other suggestions.
+If you seal entry points and keep indoor and outdoor clutter to a minimum, you will eliminate scorpions from your home as best you can hope for, and your chances of being stung.
+In comparing my notes with other blog posts, there were other suggestions.
 I noticed those suggestions were just filler suggestions to make the post longer and not very applicable to jungle living.

 Either these two scorpions are about to mate or about to combat

-- when you do find one inside the house, often it’s in the evening.
-Scorpions are nocturnal
+When you do find one inside the house, often it’s in the evening, as scorpions are nocturnal.

 Scorpion in the kitchen sink